COVID-19: Food Bank Council of Michigan Response

 Wave I hit on Monday, March 16, with all schools in the state of Michigan.
 The FBCM network mobilized under the Summer Feeding Service Program (FSFP).
 A drive-through model was created with pre-packaged boxes and bags that provide up to 40 meals per family distribution and complies with the health safety protocols outlined by Governor Whitmer.
 FBCM worked with the Michigan Department of Education Office of Health and Nutrition Services to acquire a non-congregate waiver for the SFSP program.
 We are gathering totals of increased distributions over our regular workload.
 For example, Gleaners Community Food Bank also is distributing through an additional 56 mobile sites that are designed to fill in the gap for areas of need.
 This will effectively double its normal output for the month.
 The South Michigan Food Bank is already distributing 46% more food this week over last week.
 Wave I is focused on students and their families.

-Wave III will more than likely be prompted by the fallout from the closing of Michigan automobile plants.
+Wave IV will be prompted by the fallout from the closing of Michigan automobile plants.
 First, their closures will affect businesses associated with the industry.
 Then, a wave of people will come to us if the companies stop paying their workers.

 This is the framework FBCM is using to determine how best to meet the community’s emerging needs.
 I hope it is helpful for you to see how this is forming in our minds.
 Normally, we would ask for your time, talent and treasure in coming alongside of our hungry neighbors.
 Today, however, I am simply asking for your treasure.
 We want you to stay safe, but we need your help in getting the necessary funds flowing in order to keep the food flowing to each group represented in our WAVE strategy.